What Happened to Brad Renfro? The Child Star Who Left Behind a Secret Son

 The public didn't know Brad Renfro had a son until after he was dead.
 Days before his 2008 overdose, he spent time with his 5-year-old boy in Japan.
 The son wasn't mentioned in his obituary.
 In 2025, Yamato Renfro is 22—and nobody's asked him a single question.

-Days before his overdose in January 2008, the 25-year-old actor spent time with his 5-year-old boy in Japan.
-He told his cousin he wanted to marry the child's mother.
-He said he'd hit rock bottom and come back up.
+In January 2008, the 25-year-old actor spent several days with his young son, Yamato, in Japan.
+He told his cousin Jesse he wanted to marry the boy's mother.
+He said he'd hit rock bottom and was finally climbing back up.

 The Boy From the Trailer Park